At room temperature, vinyl chloride is a flammable, colorless gas with a sweet smell. Under pressure or at low temperatures, it is a liquid.

-Vinyl chloride is a manufactured substance that does not occur naturally; however, it can be formed in the environment when other manufactured substances, such as trichloroethylene, trichloroethane, and tetrachloroethylene, are broken down by certain microorganisms.
-Production of vinyl chloride in the United States grew at an average rate of about 7% from the early 1980s to the early 1990s, with current growth at about 3% annually.
+Vinyl chloride does not occur in nature, though it is sometimes a byproduct of the anaerobic dechlorination of tetrachloroethene or trichloroethene by certain subsurface microorganisms.
+Rather, it is a major It is a Production of vinyl chloride in the United States grew at an average rate of about 7% from the early 1980s to the early 1990s, with current growth at about 3% annually.
 Most of the vinyl chloride produced in the United States is used to make a polymer called polyvinyl chloride (PVC), which consists of long repeating units of vinyl chloride.
 PVC is used to make a variety of plastic products including pipes, wire and cable coatings, and packaging materials.
 Other uses include furniture and automobile upholstery, wall coverings, housewares, and automotive parts.
 At one time, vinyl chloride was used as a coolant, as a propellant in spray cans, and in some cosmetics.
 However, since the mid-1970s, vinyl chloride mostly has been used in the manufacture of PVC.
+Other names for vinyl chloride include chloroethene, chloroethylene, ethylene monochloride, and monochloroethylene.

 Fate & Transport